dribnet/purvs/README.md

 ## PS2 MDDN 242 2018

-(Replace this README with information about your alphabet.
-This is an example.)

-Each of my letters is composed with two circles.
-The size and position of the first circle is fixed, but the location and size of the second circle is controlled by three parameters.
+Each of my letters is composed of a constant circle, and two triangles that change position, colour and rotation.
+This simplicity allows for few parameters to change between letters.

 The three parameters per letter:
+  * `rotation1` : rotation of the first triangle
+  * `rotation2` : rotation of the second triangle

+  * `offsetx1` : x offset of the first triangle relative to the circle
-  * `size` : radius of the second circle
+  * `offsety1` : y offset of the first triangle relative to the circle

-  * `offsetx` : x offset of the second circle relative to the first one
+  * `offsetx2` : x offset of the second triangle relative to the circle
-  * `offsety` : y offset of the second circle relative to the first one
+  * `offsety2` : y offset of the second triangle relative to the circle

+  * `colour1` : colour of first triangle
+  * `colour2` : colour of second triangle